Cambage scores 28 to lead Aces to 92-75 win over Washington

+LAS VEGAS (AP) — The Las Vegas Aces finally looked like the WNBA favorites the league’s general managers voted them as before the season started.

-LAS VEGAS (AP) — Liz Cambage scored 28 points to lead the Las Vegas Aces to a 92-75 victory over the Washington Mystics in Game 3 of the WNBA semifinals Sunday.
+The Aces staved off elimination when All-Star center Liz Cambage scored 28 points to lead Las Vegas to a 92-75 victory over the top-seeded Washington Mystics in Game 3 of the WNBA semifinals Sunday.

+“Our focus is win our home games,” said Cambage, who finished 12 of 15 from the field.
+“It would have been nice to win one in Washington, but we know coming back here we’d have our fans to lift us up, we’d have our homecourt – we just had to get the job done tonight.
+It’s a playoff series, that’s the beauty of it, you learn on the run and all of the mistakes we made in the first couple of games, we really focused on fixing them and getting the job done tonight.”

-The fourth-seeded Aces staved off elimination after losing the first two games of the series in Washington D.C.
+The fourth-seeded Aces lost the first two games of the series in Washington D.C.
 The Mystics had their eight-game winning streak snapped, as they hadn’t lost a game since dropping an 85-78 decision in Chicago on Aug.
 23.

 A’Ja Wilson added 21 points and eight rebounds, while Kayla McBride had 18 points.